26% Students Exploring BA Alongside BBA! Shiksha Poll Surprises Everyone

 Bcom full form is Bachelor of Commerce, which is a 3-year UG degree that teaches about the basics of Commerce, Finance, and Business.
 Candidates can check out the table below for a detailed comparison between BBA and BCA Course:

-Depending on the university that students choose to apply to, they may be required to take the Common University Entrance Test (CUET) in order to be admitted to the BCA (Bachelor of Computer Applications) course.
-For admission to several undergraduate programs, including BCA, the central/state and even private universities in India accept the scores of CUET.
+Depending on the university that students choose to apply to, they may be required to take the CUET test for the BCA course.
+For admission to several UG courses, including BCA, the govt. and even private universities in India accept the scores of CUET.

 Here are some details about the CUET date, schedule, and syllabus.